 - Don’t be afraid to say no. When you say no to the lukewarm opportunities, you make room for the hot opportunities.
 Filling your calendar with lackluster doesn’t make you shine, and it sure as heck doesn’t help your audience shine.
 Be willing to say no to the good to make room for the great.
 Align with your own purpose and with your audience’s needs and wants, and get creative in content to truly make something standout.
 The extra mile is never crowded.

 I hope this income report has been super helpful for any of you questioning how to make money blogging or looking to up your monetization game.
 If you’re on the edge of your seat like, “But Erica, I want MORE!!!!” then four fo’ you Glen Coco – you’re such a #boss.
 Get your MORE by opting into this email party of blog + biz + brand strategy goodness (you’ll get access to a free resource library, but no worries…it’s free only because I care THAT MUCH about you joining the party.
 You’re invited.
 Come.
 Grab yo’ coffee + champagne and stay awhile. 😉 )

-ALSO, be sure to sign up under the “E COURSE” tab on the top navigation bar to be in the know about an upcoming launch that you will NOT want to miss, especially if you want to make more money online and/or go FULL TIME, too.
+ALSO, be sure to check out my signature course on making money blogging, BossPitch, especially if you want to make more money online and/or go FULL TIME, too.
 Girlfriend, I’ve gotcha covered. 😉

 Let’s chat $$$ in the comments below!
 Are you making what you wanna be making with your blog?
 What are your goals?
 What’s your dream?
 Let’s hear ’em all – the crazier and wilder, the better!